-Morning Pages are a tool for producing insights, solutions, clarity, and calm
+Morning Pages are a way to produce insights, solutions, clarity, and calm

 In a world where so much is changing so fast, we need new ways to make sense of what is happening.

-To cope with this, our conscious, rational minds will tend to seek out facts and figures.
-But as the start of the Covid-19 pandemic showed, in a time of change those facts and figures might not always be available, they might not be accurate, and they might not mean what we think they mean.
+To do this, our conscious, rational minds will tend to seek out facts and figures.
+But as the start of the Covid-19 pandemic showed, in a time of rapid change these facts and figures might not always be available, they might not be accurate, and they might not mean what we think they mean.

-Even worse, our conscious rational minds will try to make sense of what is happening based on the ways the world used to work.
-And in a changing world those assumptions may no longer hold true.
+Even worse, our conscious rational minds will try to make sense of what is happening using assumptions based on the ways the world used to work.
+And in a time of rapid change, these assumptions might no longer hold true.
 We once assumed, for example, that catching Covid-19 would make us immune.
-We assumed that Russia would easily defeat Ukraine.
-In a changing world our assumptions can easily turn out to be wrong.
+We once assumed that Russia would quickly defeat Ukraine.
+In a changing world our assumptions can easily be wrong.

-The good news is that our rational minds are not the only reliable method we have for making sense of the world.
+The good news is that our rational minds aren’t the only reliable method we have for making sense of the world.
 When top sportspeople respond in a split second to put the ball exactly where they want it to go they aren’t using their conscious, rational minds.
-They are using their unconscious, intuitive minds.
+They’re using their unconscious, intuitive minds.

-One way to do this is by using a tool called Morning Pages.
+One way to do this is using a tool called Morning Pages:

 • Sit down with pen and paper, first thing in the morning, before your conscious mind is fully awake

-• Write out longhand whatever comes into your mind, until you have filled three sides of paper: don’t think, don’t edit, just write whatever comes into your mind
+• Write out longhand whatever comes into your mind, until you have filled three sides of paper: don’t think, don’t judge, don’t edit, just write down whatever comes into your mind

-• At the end, check back and make a note of anything that seems significant
+• Then check back through what you have written and make a note of anything that seems significant

 • Get on with your day